Skip to main content

 If you’ve read my book It’s Not What You Teach But How, you’ll know I promote focusing on the ends over the means of standards.
 It’s easy to focus on the means, or the effort, without focusing on the end, or the results.
 Let’s not make this mistake with educational technology.
 People in the business world use technology […]

-What does engagement sound like?
+revised 11/26/23 What does engagement sound like?
 Allowing students to have a say in their work is not enough to build engagement.
 Adam Fletcher writes a great blog on engagement, including this entry: voice and engagement are not the same.
-In the Learner-Active, Technology-Infused Classroom (#LATIC), engagement refers to the state in which students are thoroughly engrossed […]
+In the Learner-Active, Technology-Infused Classroom (described in my books, Students Taking Charge), engagement refers to […]

 Transformational vs. Transactional Learning